 - Conversation helps children see things from others’ perspectives or incorporate other people’s ideas to improve their own thinking on a topic.

 - It can be more engaging and stimulating than solitary play, onlooker play, and unoccupied play.

 - Children learn from more knowledgeable peers who help them come up to their level.

 - Language is modeled and practiced during play.

-Shared goals may include:
+Shared goals (or ‘a common goal’) may require:

 3. Language Use